BroadbandForum/usp/docs/specification/index.md

 # Discovery and Advertisement {#sec:discovery}

-Discovery is the process by which USP Endpoints learn the USP properties and MTP connection details of another Endpoint, either for sending USP Messages in the context of an existing relationship (where the Controller’s USP Endpoint Identifier, credentials, and authorized Role are all known to the Agent) or for the establishment of a new relationship.
+Discovery is the process by which USP Endpoints learn the USP properties and MTP connection details of another Endpoint, either for sending USP Messages in the context of an existing relationship (where the Controller's USP Endpoint Identifier, credentials, and authorized Role are all known to the Agent) or for the establishment of a new relationship.

 Advertisement is the process by which USP Endpoints make their presence known (or USP Endpoint presence is made known) to other USP Endpoints.

 ## Controller Information

-An Agent that has a USP relationship with a Controller needs to know that Controller’s Endpoint Identifier, credentials, and authorized Role.
+An Agent that has a USP relationship with a Controller needs to know that Controller's Endpoint Identifier, credentials, and authorized Role.

 An Agent that has a USP relationship with a Controller needs to obtain information that allows it to determine at least one MTP, IP address, port, and resource path (if required by the MTP) of the Controller.
 This may be a URL with all of these components, a FQDN that resolves to provide all of these components via DNS-SD records, or mDNS discovery in the LAN.